 The Creation of the Warrantless Wiretapping Program

 President Bush issued the first authorization for the warrantless wiretapping program on October 4, 2001.
 The program was grounded in legal memos written by John Yoo, a Deputy Assistant Attorney General in the DOJ's Office of the Legal Counsel.
 One of these memos, titled "Constitutional Standards on Random Electronic Surveillance for Counter-Terrorism Purposes," was dated September 17, 2001.
 That same day, Kavanaugh sent Yoo a message, asking: "Any results yet on the 4A implications of random/constant surveillance of phone and e-mail conversations of non-citizens who are in the United States when the purpose of the surveillance is to prevent terrorist/criminal violence?"
-No subsequent e-mails between Kavanaugh and Yoo regarding this program have been made public.
+EPIC's lawsuit revealed that Kavanaugh and Yoo's email conversation continued, but the contents of these emails have not been made public.

 Kavanaugh was also a top advisor during the time when the DOJ began questioning the legal authority for warrantless wiretapping, including the famous clash between DOJ and White House officials at Attorney General John Ashcroft's hospital bedside on March 10, 2004.
 At this time, Kavanaugh also worked directly for Alberto Gonzales, a central figure in the program.
 Yet no related emails have been released to the public.

 The Defense of the Warrantless Wiretapping Program

 The warrantless wiretapping program operated in secret until December 16, 2005, when the New York Times published an article revealing the existence of the program.
 The reporters had known about the program since early 2004, but White House officials convinced the paper to delay publication, keeping the American public in the dark for over a year.